AdeLuigi/AdeLuigi/README.md

 You can check my repositories for a collection of personal projects I've worked on as well as university projects I've done.

 I have projects in several languages, but JavaScript is my favorite language, you will see many projects with React, TypeScript and Node in my repositories.
-I'm working on the development of the Rio de Janeiro Public Defender's app that impacts more than 300,000 people in 92 cities of Brazil.
+I worked on the development of the Rio de Janeiro Public Defender's app that impacts more than 300,000 people in 92 cities of Brazil.

 Currently I am working as a software development intern at the best Brazilian midiatech [@globocom](https://github.com/globocom).
 I am part of the Serverless team, which aims to bring high performance performative solutions based on microservices, among these solutions some are open source, such as [functions](https://github.com/globocom/functions) and [functions-sandbox](https://github.com/globocom/functions-sandbox)